TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 ##### Register the device

-To register the device, click **register device** on the application page.
+To register the device, go back to The Things Network dashboard and click **Register Device** on the application page.
 This will take you to the device registration page.
-Here, select **OTAA** and enter an Device EUI.
+Here, select **OTAA** and enter your DevEUI as obtained from The Things Uno.
 We will let the App Key to be randomly generated.
 To continue, click **Register**.

 ![register-device](./media/register-device-otaa.png)